veikkonyfors/blog/_posts/2023-02-01-git-for-dummies.md

 - stage working copy overriding the previous staged one -> git add bikes.txt
 - replace working copy with staged one -> git restore bikes.txt

-### Remote vs local status
+### Remote changes
-During the previous **git status**, we actually had a mod in remote repository of which the local repo was unaware of.
+During the above **git status**, we actually had a mod in remote repository of which the local repo was unaware of.
 To make local repo aware of remote changes, one has to issue **git fetch**.
-Afterwards the status shows we also have one remote change to be applied locally, if we so wish.
+After fetch, the status for the same situation shows we also have one remote change to be applied locally, if we so wish.

 	pappa@pappa-ThinkPad-X270:~/wrk/gitestws/gitest$ git fetch
 	remote: Enumerating objects: 5, done.